saty0212/GANforSfP/README.md

 # Genrative Adversarial Based oversampling of Software fault prediction

-We have created Nine different script files, each belonging to an individual technique to handle the imbalance in the data.
+We have created nine different script files, each belonging to an individual technique to handle the imbalance in the data.

-We have used seven methods to hanlde this imbalance :
+We have used nine methods to hanlde this imbalance :
   1. WGANGP based oversampling
   2. SMOTE oversampling
   3. ADASYN oversampling